caracatrepa/caracatrepa.github.io/docs/week2/brain-rewires.md

 But research in the past few years has overthrown the dogma.
-In its place has come the realization that the adult brain retains impressive powers of "neuroplasticity"--the ability to change its structure and function in response to experience.
+In its place has come the realization that the adult brain retains impressive powers of "neuroplasticity"-the ability to change its structure and function in response to experience.
 These aren't minor tweaks either.
 Something as basic as the function of the visual or auditory cortex